vandyand/Titanic-Survival-Prediction/README.md

 For this competition I filled in missing age, embarkment port and fare price values with the mean of similar passengers.
 I then turned categorical data into nomeric ordinal values and left continuous numerical values unchanged.

 # Predictions
 I used five models for training and prediction: logistic regression, random forrest, support vector, k nearest neighbors and gaussian naive bayes.
-Of these, gaussian naive bayes performed the best with a 79% accuracy.
+Of these, gaussian naive bayes performed the best with a 78.5% accuracy.
 I also tried taking a weighted average of the model's predictions but this resulted in a slightly lower performance.

+Later I took a class on [dataquest.io](dataquest.io) concerning kaggle competitions and made a new project using recursive feature elimination and grid search with cross validation and beat my previous record with an optimized random forest classifier.
+My new high score is 79.4%